 - Increase website traffic

-When your emails end up in the inboxes of people who aren’t interested, you may not get good click-through rates or open rates.
+When your emails end up in the inbox of someone who isn't interested, they will simply ignore it.
+This means you may not get good click-through rates or open rates.

 An easy way to build a great organic list is to include a “Subscribe” button on your website.
 To register email IDs, you will need to link this button to an opt-in form.

-Once you have your email list, segment it based on relevant parameters.
+Once you have your email marketing list, segment it based on relevant parameters.

-Here are some parameters you can consider while segmenting your email lists:
+Here are some parameters you can consider while segmenting your email marketing lists: